SDGGiesbrecht/Workspace/Resources/Licences/GNU General Public 3.0.md

 state the exclusion of warranty; and each file should have at least the “copyright” line and a pointer to where the full notice is found.

-    [one line to give the program’s name and a brief idea of what it does]<br>
-    Copyright © [year] [name of author]
+    [one line to give the program’s name and a brief idea of what it does] Copyright © [year] [name of author]

     This program is free software: you can redistribute it and/or modify